firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 Result: 1 12 25 -8

-### 84. Write a Java program to take the last three characters from a given string.
+</details><details><summary><b> 84.
+Write a Java program to take the last three characters from a given string.
 It will add the three characters at both the front and back of the string.
-String length must be greater than three and more.
+String length must be greater than three and more.</b></summary>

 Write a Java program to take the last three characters from a given string.
 It will add the three characters at both the front and back of the string.
 String length must be greater than three and more.
 Test data: " Python" will be "honPythonhon"